grjkz/ph4zerGame/README.md

-### User Stories
+### Features
-* Players control a ship that can shoot
+* Players control a ship that can shoot in 4 directions (without powerups)
-* Collect monies around the map
+* Collect monies randomly generated around the map
 * Use monies to purchase upgrades
 * Destroy your opponents